 “This is the fourth mural on this particular site, so Katz’s portrait of Bill T. Jones commands our attention, but also reminds us that there is a collective memory surrounding the project after 10 years, and that artworks by Mark Bradford, Gajin Fujita and Anya Gallaccio also once graced this same wall.”

 Of the process behind this particular image, Katz told La Jolla Light: “I was doing a series of paintings with big faces on yellow grounds and they were getting more and more complicated, and these are the most complicated with the single and the double and the single.
 These images were done from life as original images and just repeated.”

 The subject Jones, whom Katz described as “very beautiful and very unusual-looking,” is an American ballet and modern dance choreographer known for his on- and off-Broadway works.
-Jones is the winner of the Human Rights Campaign’s 2016 Visibility Award, 2013 National Medal of Arts to a 1994 MacArthur “Genius” Award and Kennedy Center Honors in 2010.
+Jones is the winner of the Human Rights Campaign’s 2016 Visibility Award, 2013 National Medal of Arts to a 1994 MacArthur “Genius” Award and

 The artist statement reads: “Executed in Katz’s bold and simplified signature style, ‘Bill 2’ depicts Jones’ visage, through a series of distinct expressions.
 The repetition of his face has a cinematic and lyrical quality, reinforcing his place in the world of dance, music and film.
 Portions of the face are dramatically cropped, giving the viewer only quick and gestural glimpses of Jones.”